SDS-HDTA/Elevate-Connect/README.md

 Then fill out the relevant details inside the ".env" file.

+Note: For "JWT_SIGN_KEY", please generate a 256 bit long secret key [here](https://jwtsecrets.com/)

 ### Step 4 - Setting up MySQL and creating the database locally

 When walking through the MySQL installer, select the following options when available (otherwise just click Next or Execute):

 - Setup Type: Full
-- Username and password: leave username as root, and set password to whatever you want (But make sure to write it down)
+- Username and password: leave username as root, and set password to whatever you want (But make sure to add it to the DB_PASSWORD variable in .env)

 Next, open "MySQL Workbench" - a GUI application for MySQL.